bytecodealliance/cargo-component/docs/design/registries.md

 With the goal being to feel familiar to Rust developers, `Cargo.toml` will be used to express dependencies on packages from a component registry.

-However, as to not recreate all of the expressivity of wit itself using TOML, what can be accomplished with `Cargo.toml` alone will be limited.
+However, as to not recreate all of the expressivity of WIT itself using TOML, what can be accomplished with `Cargo.toml` alone will be limited.

-When more expressivity is required, a wit document can be used to directly describe the authored component's type.
+When more expressivity is required, a WIT document can be used to directly describe the authored component's type.

-### `Cargo.toml` syntax
+## `Cargo.toml` syntax

 This design proposes the following tables in `Cargo.toml`: